Br1sbane/test02/content/blog/Where_to_start.md

   - "Free educational materials"
 ---

+ If you have decided to go down the rabbit hole, congratulations!
+I have some suggestions for you:

  A thought provoking podcast questioning the status quo ways of working in Finance:  A 10 min episode [The Accountant Quits](https://theaccountantquits.com/episode-6-why-are-accountants-not-being-taught-information-technology/)

 One of the first non-technical book on the topic I have read: [The Future of everything by Michael J. Casey](https://www.goodreads.com/en/book/show/34964890-the-truth-machine).